 Note: To use canned chickpeas, start from step 2.
 In step 3, add 1 cup of water to pan with the chickpeas.
 Ginger-garlic paste can be found bottled in Indian markets or in a well-stocked supermarket.
 To make ginger-garlic paste from scratch, combine equal parts garlic and fresh ginger grated on a Microplane grater.

-- 2 small Indian or Thai green chilies, split in half
+2 small Indian or Thai green chiles, split in half

 Place the chickpeas in a medium bowl and cover with warm water by 2 inches.
 Let soak for 12 hours.
 Transfer soaked chickpeas and their liquid to a pressure cooker.
 Seal and heat over medium-low heat to low pressure.
 Cook until chickpeas easily break down, about 25 minutes after they come to pressure.
 Release pressure and set aside to cool.